OB285: From TEAM to Trials: Building Chains for the Novice Ring

 Do you feel lost in knowing how to progress from small individual behaviors to actually prepping for a trial?

 This class is also not a "heeling" class but it goes heavily into how to progress heeling from pivots to actual heeling!
-And it breaks down the skills for straight halts, tight turns, and speed changes!
+Looking a lot at how to keep focus and joy and balance precision training.

 You do not need to have taken the TEAM 1 or 2 classes, but please look at the prereqs if you want to join as gold.